2016 Conference Partner

 Networking all over the world and with active engagement through social media, the iiiM platform enhances constructive exchanges across research networks and promotes

 Interested in becoming a Research Network Partner?
-Common Ground Publishing has a long history of meaningful and substantive partnerships with universities, research institutes, government bodies and non-governmental organizations.
+Common Ground Research Networks has a long history of meaningful and substantive partnerships with universities, research institutes, government bodies and non-governmental organizations.
 Click below to learn more.